IntentLayer/intentlayer-python-sdk/docs/auto_did_gateway.md

 #### Schema Version

-You can specify a schema version for DID registration:
+The SDK now uses schema version 2 by default for all DID registrations.
+This is required for the Gateway service:

 ```python
 client = IntentClient.from_network(